-The Whole PTH[TM] peptide (1-84) is secreted by parathyroid glands under the regulation of the extracellular concentration of ionized calcium, vitamin D and magnesium.
-PTH acts with respect to calcium on the kidney and the skeleton^{4,5}.
-PTH binds to receptors, which stimulate adenylate-cyclase to produce cyclic adenosine monophosphate (cAMP) from adenosine triphosphate (ATP)^{10,13}.
-The biological activity of PTH resides in the first 3 amino acids of the N-terminal portion of the molecule.
+The cyclase activating PTH peptide (1-84) is secreted by parathyroid glands under the regulation of the extracellular concentration of ionized calcium, vitamin D and magnesium.
+PTH acts with respect to calcium on the kidneys and the skeleton.
+PTH binds to receptors. which stimulate adenylate-cyclase to produce cyclic adenosine monophosphate (cAMP) from adenosine triphosphate (ATP).
+The biological activity of PTH resides in the first three amino acids of the N-terminal portion of the molecule.
 PTH is metabolized either intra glandular or in the peripheral organs into fragments.
-Circulatory PTH are immunologically heterogenous 7,6,12,13,18,19.
-A recent study of circulation immunoreactive PTH showed that significant amounts of a large carboxyl-terminal PTH fragment, PTH (7-84), presented in blood samples from uremic patients31.
-Biologically inactive fragments with molecular weights of 4000 - 7000 Daltons circulate with a half-life of 30 minutes in healthy persons 4,5 cAMP or other PTH dependent processed metabolites (e.g. hypophosphatemia) stimulate the renal hydroxylation of 25-(OH) vitamin D to 1,25-(OH)2 vitamin D. This vitamin D metabolite stimulates calcium absorption by the small intestine.
+Circulation PTH are immunologically heterogenous, A recent study of circulation immunoreactive PTH showed that significant amounts of a large carboxylterminal PTH fragment presented in blood samples from uremic patients.
+Biologically inactive fragments with molecular weights of 4000-7000 Daltons circulate with a half-life of 30 minutes in healthy persons.

+cAMP or other PTH dependent processed metabolites (e.g. Hypophosphatemia) stimulate the renal hydroxylation of 25-(OH) vitamin D to 1,25-(OH)2 vitamin D. This vitamin D metabolite stimulates calcium absorption by the small intestine.
 Severe vitamin D deficiency results in an enhanced secretion of PTH compared to the secretion of calcium.

 Hypomagnesemia in the primary stage stimulates hypocalcemia.
 Severe hypomagnesemia results in the reduced secretion of PTH.

-Primary and secondary hyperparathyroidism, kidney insufficiency, malabsorption-syndrome and pseudo-hypoparathyroidism result in elevated concentrations of PTH ^{14,15,16}.
+Primary and secondary hyperparathyroidism, kidney insufficiency, malabsorption-syndrome and pseudo-hypoparathyroidism result in elevated concentrations of PTH.
 Decreased concentrations of PTH coincide with high doses of vitamin-D, milk-alkali-syndrome, Morbus Boeck, hyperthyreosis, ingestion of thiazide and hypercalcemia of malignancy.
 PTH concentration is also decreased with absorptive hypercalciuria and hypoparathyroidism.